ArbitRandomUser/latexrenderer/readme.md

 `RenderLatex <size>` , which will scan through your buffer, treating everything between pairs of `$$` as Latex and render it below that line ( does not support inline math), `<size>` specifies the size of the png to render

+If the cursor is at an equation you can render the current equation only with `RenderLatexAtCursor <size>`.

 `RemoveLatex` will remove the rendered pngs

 ## Bugs